thomasweng15/E.V.E./README.md

 ----------
 1. 	come up with a better way to manage music.
 2. 	design a gui for eve (wxPython?)
-3. 	make EVE capable of reading text in general?
-4. 	make EVE cross-platform.
+3. 	make EVE cross-platform.
+4. 	design alarm clock
+5. 	improve aiml brain / implement sessions and setting predicates
+6. 	change news to a better source
+7.	create a debug argument for listen.py

 Other Notes
 -----------